 The best air purifiers on the market that specialize in defeating the spread of bacteria and microorganisms are those that feature a HEPA filtering system to clean the air.
-If you’re not sure where to start, not to worry: we’ve done the work for you with a selection of our four top choices for antimicrobial air purifiers that address germs and other concerns.
+If you’re not sure where to start, not to worry: we’ve done the work for you with a selection of our four top choices for antibacterial air purifiers that address germs and other concerns.

 Here is our list of the air purifiers we consider to be best suited for the job of removing bacteria, viruses, and germs from the air in your home.